-There are broadly three categories of challenges a new product must address: it has to be feasible, it has to be desirable and it has to be profitable.
-Below is a simple checklist to help you evaluate product ideas.
+The checklist for successful products has three broad categories of challenges a new product must address: it has to be feasible, it has to be desirable and it has to be profitable.

 - Can your product be built?